-The Board reviews the shareholder register at each Board meeting.
-The Company has regular contact with its institutional shareholders particularly through the Manager.
+Accordingly, the Board reviews the shareholder register at each Board meeting; the Company has regular contact with its institutional shareholders particularly through the Manager.
 The Board supports the principle that the Annual General Meeting be used to communicate with private investors.
+Accordingly, steps have been taken to ensure that the Board develops an understanding of the views of the major shareholders about the Company.
 The full Board attends the Annual General Meeting under the Chairmanship of the Chairman of the Board.
 Details of proxy votes received in respect of each resolution are made available to shareholders at the meeting and are also published on the Company's website at www.finsburygt.com.

 Representatives from the Investment Manager attend the Annual General Meeting and give a presentation on investment matters to those present.
-The Company has adopted a nominee share code which is set out on page 27.
+The Company has adopted a nominee share code which is set out on pages 29 and 30.